 Meet the Jewelry Designer

-Leah is an emerging Denver jewelry designer specializing in handmade, vintage style fine jewelry.
+Leah is a Denver jewelry designer specializing in handmade, antique-inspired fine jewelry.

 You know that one thing that drives you and if you don’t do it you feel like a piece of you is missing?
 That’s what creating is for me.
 I’ve always known whichever path I choose in life, design and creation would play a big part.
 I’m a creator at my very core.